The Top 9 Ways to Save Money on Your Home Insurance

 Lastly, shopping around and getting multiple insurance quotes is one of the most important ways to save money on homeowners insurance.
 If you renew your policy every year with the same insurance company and you don’t shop around and test the market, you’re likely leaving savings on the table.

 Consider shopping around for new homeowners insurance every year or every two years to see if you can save money by switch companies.
 To do this, get homeowners insurance quotes from at least three different companies.
+Cast a wide net that encompasses both traditional insurance companies and new online providers like Lemonade.
 The more quotes that you get, the more likely you are to find cheap homeowners insurance.

 When comparing quotes, compare the price of each policy, policy options and coverage, and the reputability of the company.
 While price is very important, you don’t want to sacrifice valuable coverage or trustworthiness of a company.
 It could cost you money in the long run if the company denies your claim or gives you sub-par customer service.
 You need to find a company that offers the best value.